Skip to main content

 To be eligible for the Fulbright Teachers for Global Classrooms Program, the applicant must:

-• reside in the U.S., a U.S. territory, or a school associated with the Department of Defense Education Activity;
+- be a U.S. citizen who resides in the United States, a U.S. territory, or who works on a campus within the Department of Defense Education Activity (DoDEA).

-• be currently employed full-time in a U.S. K-12 educational institution or school district with a minimum of 50% of contracted hours in a student-facing role; and
+- be currently employed full-time in a U.S. K-12 educational institution with a minimum of 50% of contracted hours in a student-facing role.

-group of U.S. and international teachers at a tree planting ceremony in India
+group of U.S. and international teachers at a tree planting ceremony in India- Application

 Application